bahrus/custom-enhancements/README.md

 ## Why "mount"?

 Just a suggestion.
-It ties in with this [additional / primitive proposal](https://github.com/WICG/webcomponents/issues/896) which this proposal might be considered to be extending.
+It ties in with this [additional / primitive proposal](https://github.com/WICG/webcomponents/issues/896) which this proposal might be considered to be extending (and vice versa).
 Other suggestions are "inject", "enhance", "enhanceWith", "decorate", "decorateWith", the sky is the limit.
 The specific suggestion of "inject" will become clearer in what follows, hopefully.

 ## Why the long attribute names?